Find online courses made by experts from around the world.

 Be sure to join office hours on the 3rd Monday of each month at 12:00 pm pst.
 T

 |Section 6: Case Studies|

-Lili Balfour is the founder of Atelier Advisors and author of Master the Finance Game.
+Finance for Entrepreneurs (www.financeforentrepreneurs.co) was created by Lili Balfour, founder of Atelier Advisors and author of Master the Finance Game.

 Lili spent over 15 years in investment banking (technology and healthcare) and investment management before creating Atelier Advisors, a firm that provides strategic and financial advisory services to early-stage companies.
 To date, she has helped over 100 early-stage companies raise over $200 million.